Self Sabotaging Relationships: Causes, Signs & Ways to Stop

 6. Infidelity

+This comes down to more than marital affairs and sex.
 Do you or your partner turn to others outside of the relationship to fulfill your emotional needs?

 7. Addictive/compulsive behavior

-Compulsive addictive style behavior is not easy to be around because it’s often rigid and narrows the room for connection.
+Compulsive, addictive style behavior is not easy to be around because it’s often rigid and narrows the room for connection.

-Do you or your partner channel your energy into ‘things’ such as games, cleaning, drugs, alcohol, food, exercise, work in a way that does not leave much time to connect?
+Do you or your partner channel your energy into ‘things’ such as games, cleaning, drugs, alcohol, food, exercise, and work in a way that does not leave much time to connect?

 8. Clingy codependency

-Codependency is when we become so dependent on a person it’s like an addiction.
+Codependency is when we become so dependent on a person that it’s like an addiction.
 Do you and your partner have your own personal space?
 Is there any mystery in your relationship?
+If the answer is no, then you need to set some healthy ground rules to establish healthy interdependence.

 9. Projected jealousy